Join the Homeless Missionary Group Board of Directors!

 Community Resource Hub:

 Develop a traveling resource hub that connects homeless individuals with essential resources.
-Include services such as access to food, clothing, hygiene products, and information about local support programs.
+Services could include access to food, clothing, hygiene products, and information about local support programs.

 Laundry on Wheels: